-Want to jailbreak your iPhone, iPod Touch or iPad, but don’t know where to start?
+Want to how to jailbreak iPhone, iPod Touch or iPad devices, but don’t know where to start?
 Download the latest manual from MakeUseOf, which will teach you to do just that.
 From author Lachlan Roy, this guide shows you how to use RedSn0w and recommends tweaks and apps to try out once you do.

 Jailbreaking is the act of removing the limitations set by Apple on iOS devices.
 It allows you to bypass the iOS App Store and install applications which have not been vetted by Apple, as well as make changes to the operating system itself such as how it looks and functions.
 You can change things which are not changeable by default.

 Basically, jailbreaking frees your iOS device and allows you to get the most out of it by using it how you want to use it.

 For as long as iOS has been around, people have been wishing it could do more.